List of articles № 11

 When a dog ingests an unknown street item and begins to vomit, the first priority is a rapid, systematic assessment.
 Observe the animal’s behavior: note whether it is alert, trembling, or lethargic.
 Record the frequency, volume, and appearance of the vomit, as these clues often indicate the type of substance involved..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to tell if a dog is in physical pain.
+Instruction: what to do if a dog has dandruff.

-Instruction: what it means if a dog sighs.
+Instruction: what to do if a dog has choked on a bone.

 Instruction: what to do if a dog has an epileptic seizure.